mattfoster/hackerific.net/content/post/2016-01-24-Simple-Weather-Graphs.md

 # Future stuff

-I'd like to make this more of a dashboard style thing, and to graph some of the other data I have from the station.
-Also, I still like the idea of pulling the data from the station wirelessly, so may give that another try at some point
+I'd like to make this more of a dashboard style thing, and to graph some of the other data I have from the station, especially pressure and humidity.
+Also, I still like the idea of pulling the data from the station wirelessly, so may give that another try at some point.
+Let me know if you'd like to see the code put on github.